 We commend Aegon for adopting a public policy on nuclear weapons.
 We recommend Aegon apply its policy to nuclear weapons producing companies regardless of their country of origin.
 It should also apply the policy to all financial products including all asset classes in jurisdictions outside The Netherlands and apply its policy to all assets managed for customers globally.
 We look forward to engaging with Aegon, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

-Aegon's policy on nuclear weapons is leaky; let's fix it!Read the petition
+Aegon's policy on nuclear weapons is leaky; let's fix it!Read or edit the petition

 Send this email!

 Click on “Read the Petition” if you want to modify the text!